-With ArcGIS Analytics for IoT, you can now ingest and process IoT sensor data feeds directly into ArcGIS Online.
+With ArcGIS Velocity, you can now ingest and process IoT sensor data feeds directly into ArcGIS Online.
 This new SaaS extension uses distributed cloud processing to scale tasks, enabling you to ingest, visualize, analyze, store, and act upon massive velocities and volumes of IoT sensor data.
 You can create feeds and extract data from:

 - Messaging brokers such as Kafka, MQTT, and RabbitMQ

 - Other configurable HTTP, RSS or Web Socket endpoints